cilium/cilium.io/src/posts/2021-01-29-cilium-bgp-f5/index.md

   - BGP
   - BIRD
 ogImage: ogimage.png
-ogSummary: "This is a guest blog by Howard Hao.
-Howard is working as a Kubernetes infrastructure SRE for Ect888.com.
-In this guest post, Howard will share how Ect888 uses Cilium & F5 to build a scalable load-balancing infrastructure with BGP for Ect888's production environment."
+ogSummary: 'Learn how Ect888.com uses Cilium & F5 to build a scalable load-balancing infrastructure with BGP for their production environment.'
 ---

 import authors from 'utils/author-data';

 ![](intro.png)

-# Kubernetes Networking with Cilium and F5
+## Kubernetes Networking with Cilium and F5

 This is a guest blog by Howard Hao.
 Howard is working as a Kubernetes infrastructure SRE for [Ect888.com](http://www.ect888.com).
 In this post,